Sharan-Ravula/EGR-215-3D-Rotational-Base-Project/README.md

 ---

-> I had a lot of fun with the team when we were working on the projects and playing table tennis
+> I had a lot of fun with the team when we were working on the projects and playing table tennis with Aarom

 <img width="1496" height="850" alt="image" src="https://github.com/user-attachments/assets/5951660a-9b14-49af-bf0c-fe77b078318f" />